haowu97/netlify/content/posts/Courses20-21/InternationalFinance/ExchangeRate.en.md

     2. This implies that the value of U.S. goods relative to value of EU goods rises.
     3. As a result, U.S. exports fall, and U.S. imports rise, and both of these changes **reduce U.S. net exports**.

+## Foreign Exchange Markets

+### Characteristics of the FX Markets

+The volume of FX transactions has risen significantly of the last decades:

+1. In April 1989, the average total value of global foreign exchange trading was close to \$600 billion per day.
+2. In 2001 the daily volume of trading was \$1.2 trillion
+3. In April 2010, the daily global value of foreign exchange trading had jumped to around \$4,000 billion.
+4. In April 2013, average daily turnover is a mind-numbing \$​​​5.3 trillion.
+In three days foreign exchange turnover is sufficient to cover world trade in a year.

+The most important marktet places are London, New York, Tokio, Frankfurt and Singapore.

+They are highly interconnected this allows 24h trading except on the weekends.

+This integration rules out the possibility of good arbitrage opportunies.

+The exchange rate quoted in financial newspapers are for large transactions of over \$1 million.

+**International financial transactions have risen substantial** over the past 45 years

+- Reduced costs of communication and information
+- Less capital controls
+- More direct foreign investments by international corporations.
+- New financial instruments
+- More speculation
+- Cross border capital flows have outnumbered crossborder trade flows
+- The dominance of the US Dollar in international transactions

+### Spot and Forward Rates

+**Spot exchange rates**: The rate of a foreign-exchange contract for immediate delivery.

+**Forward exchange rate**: The rate fixed today that is applicable to a financial transaction that will take place in the future.

+- Forward dates are typically 30, 90, 180 or 360 days in the future.

+Forward and spot exchange rates, while not necessarily equal, do move closely together.

+*The future market drives the spot market, especialy FX swaps.*

+#### Spot Contracts

+Spot exchange: a contract for immediate exchange of currencies

+How it works:

+1. Trader 1 calls Trader 2 and asks for a price of a currency, say GBP
+2. The *bid price* is the exchange rate at which Trader 2 is willing to buy GBP
+3. The *ask (or offer) price* is the exchange rate at which Trader 2 is willing to sell GBP
+4. The difference (*bid-ask spread*) generates profits for Trader 2/ brokers

+The **bid-ask spread** (profit margin) on currency quotations is

+- positively influenced by order costs, inventory costs, and currency risk,
+- and negatively influenced by competition, and volume.

+The spread for heavily traded currencies like the $, €, RMB, £, and ¥ are low because of their liquidity.

+Often the **bid-ask spread** is quoted as a percentage term:
+$$
+\text{Percentage spread} = [(Ask – Bid) / Ask] \times 100
+$$
+In price quotation: The bid rate is always lower than the ask rate

+【Example】If GBP is quoted at USD 1.8419-28/GBP

+- USD1.8419/GBP is the bid rate, USD1.8428/GBP is the ask rate
+- Percentage spread = [(1.8428-1.8419) / 1.8428] x 100 = 0.049%

 ## Central Bank Reputations and Expectations

 A nation’s official monetary authority, the *central bank* uses monetary policy to achieve price stability, set interest rates, or maintain a certain currency value.